skulltech/repeated-google-translate/README.md

                         ISO 639-1 codes of the languages to use.
 ```

+The default values of the optional arguments are

+    * NUM 10
+    * LANGS ['de', 'ko', 'la', 'ja', 'eo']

 A simple use-case can be as follows
 ```console
 sumit@HAL9000:~/repeated-google-translate$ python3 rgt.py -t "There's vomit on his sweater already, mom's spaghetti"